 Again, the concept of making a paid version should be to beat the free option in terms of functionality and the problem it can solve for the customer.

 Often developers are more interested in considering a plugin they want to develop without considering the problems it will solve for the customers using it.
-Premium plugins have to solve a customer problem to make money for the developer to develop plugins than being yet another option.
+Premium plugins have to solve a customer problem to make money for the developer and can’t be yet another option.

 Though the idea is to focus on WordPress plugins, the concept also applies to any other CMS, including but not limited to XenForo, vBulletin, Joomla, etc.